samsepi0x0/NASA_APOD/README.md

       flask
     ```

-   Furthurmore, the code requires a NASA APOD API which can be easily achieved by signing
+   Also, the code requires a NASA APOD API which can be easily achieved by signing
-   in on their website: https://api.nasa.gov
+   in on their website: [https://api.nasa.gov](https://api.nasa.gov).
-ommands

  ## USAGE: